SecSign/secsign-nodejs-api/README.md

-# SecSign ID Node.js Interface
+# SecSign ID Node.js Interface / 2FA API

 **Overview**

-SecSign ID Api is a two-factor authentication for Node.js
+SecSign ID Api is a two-factor authentication api for Node.js

 This API allows a secure login using a private key on a smart phone running SecSign ID by SecSign Technologies Inc.
-A complete tutorial is found at <https://www.secsign.com/nodejs-tutorial/> or just visit <https://www.secsign.com> for more information.
+A complete tutorial for how to use the Node.js Api is found at <https://www.secsign.com/nodejs-tutorial/> or just visit <https://www.secsign.com> for more information.

 **Files**